-Students may advance through the established program of studies in accordance with the prescribed requirements, kindergarten-twelve.
-Students may advance through the established program of studies in accordance with the prescribed requirements, kindergarten-twelve.
+Students may advance through the established program of studies in accordance with the prescribed requirements, pre-kindergarten to grade twelve.

-Student progress through the educational program shall be determined by criteria that reflect mastery of state-required capacities and is aligned with the Kentucky Academic Standards and as outlined in the Student Progression, Promotion, and Grading Handbook.
+Student progress through the educational program shall be determined by criteria that reflect mastery of state-required capacities and is aligned with the Kentucky Academic Standards and as outlined in the Student Progression and Promotion Handbooks.